Special Educational Needs & Disability (SEND)

 - If outside agencies or the Educational Psychologist have been involved suggestions and programmes of study are normally provided that can be used at home.

-- A school nurse can be reached at school on Tuesday mornings.
+- A school nurse can be reached at school one morning per week: which can be arranged through the school office.

 What support will there be for my child’s overall wellbeing?